 - Yale Art and Architecture ePortal

-ebooks via non-profit organizations for developing countries and visually impaired
+ebooks via non-profit organizations for developing countries and readers with visual impairment

 - Serving readers with print-impairment: Bookshare.org and